 Immediately hire local counsel and do not speak with law enforcement unless that local counsel is with you.
 You need to have someone advising you, especially in drug cases, because investigators do want to speak with you and find out what you know.
 That should not be done without the aid of an experienced attorney who could maybe work out a deal on the front-end before you do say anything to them.

 The first question is whether or not it was over 20 grams or under 20 grams.
-One is a felony, one is a misdemeanor.
+One is a felony; one is a misdemeanor.
 In either case, it's important to understand that you could be eligible for Pre-Trial Diversion.
 Regardless of whether it's a misdemeanor or a felony, you can protect your record.
-If you are convicted of even a minute quantity of cannabis, you lose your driver's license for a year, not to mention you will still have a drug conviction that will follow you the rest of your life.
+If you are convicted of even a minute quantity of cannabis, you lose your driver's license for 6 months not to mention you will still have a drug conviction that will follow you the rest of your life.

-First of all, any drug conviction will lead to your license being suspended for one year.
+First of all, any drug conviction will lead to your license being suspended for 6 months.
 It can go as far up as minimum mandatory 15 years in prison, or as low as pretrial diversion and probation.

 Any criminal offense, no matter how minor it is can affect you in your career and later in life.
 I never recommend anyone going into court without representation.
 There's no way you will know all the options available to you, and if you make a mistake now, it makes it very difficult to correct later on.